 Act has established a regional model in the Dallas/ Fort Worth metroplex and is poised for national expansion.
-The Story of a Street provides a close look at the experience for those who sign on as clients, serve as volunteer attorneys, and highlights the many partners needed to bring peace and safety to residents.
+Heaven Sent provides a close look at the experience of courageous individuals who sign on as clients and highlights Act's amazing partnership with local police.